entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 Access the Standard Banking Demo via one of the following options.

-### Option 1

-Make the Standard Banking Demo your default home page.
+**Option 1:** Make the Standard Banking Demo your default home page.
 The home icon shortcut will then navigate to the Standard Banking Demo home page.

 1. Go to `App Builder` → `Pages` → `Settings`
-2. In the dropdown for Home Page, select `Home / Home SD`
+2. In the drop-down menu for Home Page, select `Home / Home SD`
 3. Click `Save`
 ![HomepageSelect.png](./images/HomepageSelect.png)
 4. Click the home icon in the upper right of the App Builder

-### Option 2

-Navigate to the Standard Banking Demo home page from your App Builder page tree.
+**Option 2:** Navigate to the Standard Banking Demo home page from your App Builder page tree.

 1. Go to `App Builder` → `Pages` → `Management`
 2. Find `Home SD` in the page tree